Stable Hermite transforms via the Golub-Welsch algorithm: Introduction

 The computational task considered in this paper is that of building the matrices $T$ and $T^{-1}$ for a given $N$.
 In tandem, these two matrices can be used to transform forwards and backwards between coefficients and values, performing the necessary operations in a Hermite spectral collocation method (see section \ref{sec:downstream}).
 We are interested only in algorithms requiring $\mathcal{O}(N^2)$ operations to perform this task and the novel aspects in this paper are in ways to ensure that $T$ and $T^{-1}$ are computed in a numerically stable manner.

 In practice, the matrix $T$ is often computed directly using the recurrence in \eqref{eqn:hermiterec} (cf.~\cite{Thalhammer2012,ThCaNe2009,gauckler2011convergence,bao2005fourth, bao2009generalized}).
 In double precision this method encounters underflow for $N \geq 766$, which limits the applicability of the method. {In principle, \cite{leibon2008fast} introduced a fast algorithm for the assembly of $T$ in $\mathcal{O}(N\log(N))$ operations.
-However, unlike fast transforms for Jacobi polynomial expansions (cf. \cite{townsend2018fast, slevinsky2018use, olver2020fast}) this fast Hermite transform suffers from instabilities for $N \geq 64$ (see \cite[Table 2]{leibon2008fast}).}
+However, unlike fast transforms for Jacobi polynomial expansions (cf. \cite{townsend2018fast, slevinsky2018use, olver2020fast}), this fast Hermite transform suffers from instabilities for $N \geq 64$ (see \cite[Table 2]{leibon2008fast}).}

-This stability problem of computing $T$ was discussed by Bunck in \cite{bunck2009fast}, in response to which he introduced a stable recurrence relation for computing Hermite functions, which has seen limited attention in the community.
+This stability problem of computing $T$ was discussed by Bunck in \cite{bunck2009fast}, in response to which he introduced a stable recurrence relation for computing Hermite functions, which has, however, only received limited attention from the community.
 In recent years, this algorithm has been successfully used to design a stable Hermite transform in the Julia packages \verb|FastTransforms.jl| and \verb|FastGaussQuadrature.jl| \cite{FastTransforms,FastGaussQuadrature}.
-This stable approach has been also been successfully applied in the context of the computation of dispersive partial differential equations \cite{banicamaierhoferschratz26,carlesmaierhofer25}.
+This stable approach has been also been successfully applied in the context of the computation of dispersive partial differential equations \cite{banicamaierhoferschratz26,carlesmaierhofer25} posed on unbounded domains.